-- 1. Built Environment Maximum of 4 points permitted - a.
-Sited on "disturbed land" as defined by United States Geological Survey,314 "contaminated lands" as defined by the United States Environmental Protection Agency,315 or rooftops or other structures as outlined in the Commission's Final Order.316 (Add 2 points) - b.
+1. Built Environment - Maximum of 4 points permitted

+- a.
+Sited on "disturbed land" as defined by United States Geological Survey,313 "contaminated lands" as defined by the United States Environmental Protection Agency,314 or rooftops or other structures as outlined in the Commission's Final Order.315 (Add 2 points) - b.
 Sited on a brownfield, as defined in Section1-10 of the Act and further clarified in Section 5.4.2 of the Plan.
 (Add 2 points) - c.
-Commitment to utilize agrivoltaics or dual use solar.317 (Add 1 point) - d.
+Commitment to utilize agrivoltaics or dual use solar.316 (Add 1 point) - d.
 Commitment to pollinator friendly habitat, as defined in in the Pollinator Friendly Solar Site Act (525 ILCS 55).
 (Add 1 point) - e.
-Sited on Conservation Opportunity Areas as defined by the Illinois Department of Natural Resources.318 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, or rooftop or other structure319) - 2.
+Sited on Conservation Opportunity Areas as defined by the Illinois Department of Natural Resources.317 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, or rooftop or other structure318) - 2.
 Siting Maximum of 4 points permitted - a.
 Sited in an Environmental Justice Community.
 (Add 2 points) - b.
 Sited on land owned by a non-profit or public entity.
 (Add 2 points) - c.
 Sited in a county (or a township within Cook, DuPage, Kane, Lake, McHenry or Will County) that does not currently have a community solar project that was approved by the ICC for a REC contract under the Adjustable Block Program at the time of application.
 (Add 2 points) - 3.
 Equity Eligible Contractors Maximum of 4 points permitted - a.
 Project is developed by an EEC certified Approved Vendor and can demonstrate contractual commitments for all project development work to be performed by EEC certified Designees.
 (Add 4 points) - b.
 Project is developed by a non-EEC certified Approved Vendor and can demonstrate contractual commitments for all project development work to be performed by EEC certified Designees.
-(Add 3 points)
+(Add 3 points) - c.
+Project is developed by an EEC certified Approved Vendor and the contractual commitments for EEC certified Designee(s) that work on the project represent 50% or more of the project's REC Contract value (Add 2 points)